-1 Materials support teachers in understanding the vertical alignment of course-appropriate Μ 1 engineering practices.
-2 Materials contain explanations and examples of science concepts, including course-level misconceptions to support the teacher's subject knowledge and recognition of barriers to student conceptual development as outlined in the TEKS. М 3 Materials explain the intent and purpose of the instructional design of the program. М
+1 Materials support teachers in understanding the vertical alignment of course-appropriate prior knowledge and skills guiding the development of course-level content and scientific and engineering practices. М 2 Materials contain explanations and examples of science concepts, including course-level misconceptions to support the teacher's subject knowledge and recognition of barriers to student conceptual development as outlined in the TEKS. М 3 Materials explain the intent and purpose of the instructional design of the program. М